-This time of year comes with so much joy – adorable trick-or-treaters, friends together around Thanksgiving tables, and the enchantment of the holidays.
+This time of year comes with so much fun – cute trick-or-treaters, friends together around Thanksgiving dinners, and the magic of the holidays.
 But with the lovely comes the ugly.
-The cool weather and freezing temperatures can cause a whole medley of plumbing problems.
-Levy & Son Service Experts is here with some preventative measures to help you minimize your chance of facing these common winter plumbing problems.
+The cool weather and extreme temperatures can cause a whole medley of plumbing problems.
+Levy & Son Service Experts is here with a few preventative measures to help you lower your chance of facing these common winter plumbing problems.

 Your pipes becoming frozen is a common plumbing problem for Dallas.
-This usually occurs when high water pressure through the main water pipe encounters freezing temperatures.
+This usually happens when high water pressure through the main water pipe encounters freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet slightly open to make sure the water can continuously flow through.
-If you do find a frozen pipe, turn off the main water supply to keep the pipe from bursting.
-Try warming the frozen area of the pipe with warm water and if that fails, give Levy & Son Service Experts a call and we’ll send one of our expert plumbers out to examine the problem.
+If you do discover a frozen pipe, turn off the main water supply to prevent the pipe from rupturing.
+Try warming the frozen area of the pipe with warm water and if that fails, give Levy & Son Service Experts a call and we’ll send one of our professional plumbers out to examine the problem.

 Broken Water Line